 This five-part case report webinar series breaks down the most important elements of a good case report and walks you through the writing process, making it easy for you to write your own case report.
 Join MTF for this complimentary webinar series collaboration between MTF and the Associated Bodywork & Massage Professionals (ABMP).

 1. Writing a Case Report: Where do you start?

 A case report is a description of a client seen in clinical practice which is written in a scientific manner.
 Case reports may be the only evidence published on massage therapy for a given condition, and may be the “springboard” for researchers to develop larger studies.
 In this introductory webinar, you will learn how to decide which case might be worth documenting.
 You will also learn about the different sections of the case report and how to choose the journal to which you will submit your report.

 Jerrilyn Cambron, LMT, DC, MPH, PhD, is a professor in the department of research at the National University Health Sciences, where her focus in on complementary and alternative medicine research (CAM) and evidence-based practice.
 She has been involved in CAM research since 1988, has published extensively in scientific literature, and teaches courses on research design, evidence-based practice, research literacy, and epidemiology.
-Jerrilyn is currently President of the Massage Therapy Foundation.
-She has taught “How to Write Case Reports” for many years, and has worked with numerous health-care professionals to get their case reports published.
+Jerrilyn is a Past President of the Massage Therapy Foundation.
+She has taught, “How to Write Case Reports” for many years, and has worked with numerous health-care professionals to get their case reports published.

 2. Introduction and Discussion Sections – Making Your Case

 Presenter: Ruth Werner